 \section{Positive definite functions on several regular domains}

 We consider PDFs when $\Omega$ is one of several regular domains, discussed in the consecutive subsections.
-They contain balls and surfaces and solids of the hyperbolic set, which should be contrasted with much of the earlier work we cited in the introduction, much of which was on spheres.
+They contain balls, surfaces, and solids of the hyperbolic set, which should be contrasted with the earlier work we cited in the introduction, much of which was on spheres.